galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 > ### {% icon question %} Question
 >
-> What are the differences between k-means and hierarchical clustering
+> What are the differences between k-means and hierarchical clustering techniques
 >
 > > ### {% icon solution %} Solution
 > >